kernelmustard/lolc2-detections/README.md

 # lolc2-detections
-detection rules for attackers leveraging legitimate services for command and control
+detection rules for attackers leveraging legitimate services for command and control.
+DO NOT USE ALL THESE RULES!!1 Most of the Suricata rules are crap if you typically use that service in your network.

 # Credit
 - All credit to the lolc2 contributors (listed below 04/11/2025) for the research